How to Install a 5th Wheel Hitch

 Step 8: Measure the 5th wheel hitch height

 Your 5th wheel hitch will need to be installed at the correct height to accommodate your truck bed.
-There must be a minimum of 5-1/2" between your truck bed walls and the trailer.
+There must be a minimum height difference of 5-1/2" between your truck bed walls and the trailer.

 To find the the hitch height, make sure your trailer is parked on a level surface.
 Then, measure from the ground to the underside of the kingpin plate (A).
 Next, measure from the ground to the top of the open tailgate of your truck (B).